ProfJski/WaveEquationDemo/README.md

 Simple modifications of the code allow one to vary how the velocity and position of the white particles are arranged around the red one.
 The [C++ Random Library](https://www.cplusplus.com/reference/random/) provides a variety of random distributions: uniform linear, Gaussian, etc.  One can vary whether positions and/or velocities are quantized.

 ## Three views of the data
-The initial view shows what was described above: the red "classical particle" (hard to see in the reduced-size image), the white particle cloud, and the blue histogram of particle positions, all of which change with time.
+The initial view shows what was described above: the red "classical particle" (hard to see in the reduced-size image, look carefully below each column of white particles), the white particle cloud, and the blue histogram of particle positions, all of which change with time.
 Time is indicated in the upper right corner; FPS in the left.

 The system below randomizes position based on a continuous Gaussian distribution around the red particle and randomizes velocity using a uniform distribution quantized into 8 distinct velocities, giving 8 cohorts of bell-curve distributed particles, only one of which corresponds to the red particle.